SuperOfficeDocs/superoffice-docs/docs/identity-management/single-sign-on/onsite-sso.md

 ## SuperOffice Service

-**SuperOffice 8.4 R04** and newer includes support for NetServer communicating with Service (for instance through the ticket or crmscript agent).
+**SuperOffice 8.4 R04** and newer includes support for NetServer communicating with Service (for instance through the ticket or CRMScript agent).

 ### Impersonation user